Entry requirements

 If your qualifications are not from a UK or Irish university:

-- please see the International Applicants section for further information about GBC
+- please see the International Applicants section for information about GBC

 Degree grades

-Clinical psychology courses are doctoral level degrees so you need to show that you have a sound academic foundation for doctoral level work.
+Clinical psychology courses are doctoral level degrees so you need a sound academic foundation for doctoral level work.
 Courses are therefore primarily looking for applicants with a 1st class or 2:1.

 Some courses consider applicants with a 2:2 but they often ask for further evidence of academic ability e.g. an academically demanding masters degree.

-- Please see the Courses section for details of the requirements of individual course centres
+- Please see the Courses section for the requirements of individual course centres

 Current study on other courses